Case Study // Strategic Revenue Ops Acquisition Integration

 & Artifacts

-Four structural deliverables from a six-month integration engagement.
-Each artifact addressed a specific failure mode the organization had no prior model for handling.
+Four structural deliverables from the integration model.
+Each artifact addresses a specific failure mode that post-acquisition launches routinely hit with no prior playbook.

 No Precedent